qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build QIMP SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Download QIMP SDK layers, Qualcomm Yocto, and supporting layers with
+1. Download the QIMP SDK layers, Qualcomm Yocto layer, and the supporting layers with
    extras:

    ::